< Back to Shopping

 • Volunteering is a great way to get into the Thanksgiving Day spirit.
 It is all about counting your blessings; giving back is a great way to do that.
 Many local shelters work hard to deliver a hot meal to the less fortunate on this beautiful day.
 Join them to make a difference.

-• Arts and crafts can be a fun way to make keepsakes and introduce this day to your children.
-There are online tutorials about making turkey-shaped items out of paper and similar materials.
+• Arts and crafts can be fun to make keepsakes and introduce this day to your children.
+Online tutorials about making turkey-shaped items out of paper and similar materials exist.
 You can do this activity together and even decorate your house with what you have made.

 • Make a list of all you are grateful for and share it with your friends.
 People can often get lost in the holiday festivities and forget the true meaning of it.
 Keep it in perspective and count your blessings.
 You can go around the table at dinner, and everyone can share what they are grateful for this year.
 It is the perfect conversation opener for Thanksgiving Day.